rantav/flask-restful-swagger/README.md

 python app.py
 ```

-To run the example which uses Flask blueprints:
+To run the example which uses Flask Blueprints:

 ```
 python app_blueprint.py